mcomunita/syncfusion/README.md

 [https://zenodo.org/records/12634671](https://zenodo.org/records/12634671)

-The scripts (training, evaluation) for diffusion expect the shards to be placed in `data/DIFF-SFX-webdataset/greatest_hits`.
+The scripts (training, evaluation) for diffusion expect the shards to be placed in `data/greatest-hits/webdataset`.
-Create the directories and place the shards inside.
+Create the directories and place the shards inside or use a symbolic link `ln -s path/to/shards/folder`

 Additionally, the diffusion model requires the CLAP checkpoint [630k-audioset-best.pt](https://huggingface.co/lukewys/laion_clap/blob/main/630k-audioset-best.pt) to be placed in
 `checkpoints` folder.
-Download the checkpoint, create the folder `checkpoints` and place it inside.
+Download the checkpoint, create the folder `checkpoints` and place it inside or use a symbolic link `ln -s path/to/clap-checkpoint/folder`

 ---

 ## Training

-### Training Onset Model
+### Onset Model

 To train the onset model WITHOUT data augmentation run:
 ```
-CUDA_VISIBLE_DEVICES=0 sh script/train-onset-gh.sh
+CUDA_VISIBLE_DEVICES=0 sh script/train_onset_model_gh.sh
 ```
 The training is configured using Lightning CLI with the following files:
 ```